Listed on this page are our direct Bender

 Rettigheim and died as a German soldier in The Great War in France.

 Karl never married.
-Karl Barth is my Bender / Blaies generation's 5th
+Karl Barth is my Bender / Fries / Blaies

 cousin, 2 generations removed.